Cuban War of Independence: Genocide

 Maceo was killed December 7, 1896, in Havana province while returning from the west.
 The major obstacle to Cuban success was weapons supply.
 Although weapons and funding were sent by Cuban exiles and supporters in the United States, the supply violated U.S. laws.
 Of 71 supply missions, only 27 got through; 5 were stopped by the Spanish, and 33 by the U.S. Coast Guard.

 In 1897, the liberation army maintained a privileged position in Camagüey and Oriente, where the Spanish controlled only a few cities.
-Spanish Liberal leader Práxedes Mateo Sagasta admitted in May 1897: "After having sent 200,000 men and shed so much blood, we don't own more land on the island than what our soldiers are stepping on".
+Spanish liberal leader Práxedes Mateo Sagasta admitted in May 1897: "After having sent 200,000 men and shed so much blood, we don't own more land on the island than what our soldiers are stepping on".
 The rebel force of 3,000 defeated the Spanish in various encounters, such as the La Reforma Campaign, and forcing the surrender on August 30 of Las Tunas, which had been guarded by over 1,000 well-armed and well-supplied men.

 As stipulated at the Jimaguayü Assembly two years earlier, a second Constituent Assembly met in La Yaya, Camagüey, on October 10, 1897.
 The newly adopted constitution provided that military command was to be subordinated to civilian rule.
-The government was confirmed, naming Bartolomé Masó President and Domingo Méndez Capote Vice President.
+The government was confirmed, naming Bartolomé Masó as president and Domingo Méndez Capote as vice president.

-As a result of the assassination attempt on Prime Minister Antonio Cánovas del Castillo on 8 August 1897 and due to media criticism, the Spanish government decided to change its policy towards Cuba and dismiss General Valeriano Weyler from his position as governor of the island.
-Ramón Blanco - a strong opponent of the reconcentration policy - took over the function at the end of 1897.
+As a result of the assassination of Prime Minister Antonio Cánovas del Castillo on 8 August 1897 and due to media criticism, the Spanish government decided to change its policy towards Cuba and dismiss General Valeriano Weyler from his position as governor of the island.
+Ramón Blanco—a strong opponent of the reconcentration policy—took over the function at the end of 1897.

-Madrid also decided to draw up a colonial constitution for Cuba and Puerto Rico, and to install a new government in Havana.
+Spain also decided to draw up a colonial constitution for Cuba and Puerto Rico, and to install a new government in Havana.
 But with half the country out of its control and the other half in arms, the colonial government was powerless and these changes were rejected by the rebels.